 Here’s everything truck drivers need to know about DST for March 2022 in order to prepare beforehand and stay safe in the days following.

 When do I change my clocks?

-Daylight Saving Time begins at 2 a.m. on Sunday, March 14 (and ends 2 a.m. on Sunday, Nov.
-7), so it’s recommended that you change your clocks one hour ahead — spring forward — before you go to bed Saturday night.
+Daylight Saving Time begins at 2 a.m. on Sunday, March 13 (and ends at 2 a.m. on Sunday, Nov.
+6), so it’s recommended you change your clocks one hour ahead — spring forward — before you go to bed Saturday night.
 Many electronic devices automatically adjust for DST, but double check your cellphone and other device settings, particularly if you rely on your phone as an alarm clock.

 How do Electronic Logging Devices (ELDs) handle Daylight Saving Time?